 The trial resumes if the accused is found to be competent.
 A finding of incompetency means that the defendant is committed to an institute for psychiatric treatment.

 A trial can begin at a later date if the accused regains adjudicative competence.
-If he or she does not, then the medical institute that he or she is committed to continues with its care.
+If they do not, then the medical institute that they are committed to continues with its care.

 Note that incompetency is not the same as insanity.
 The former is not a defense while insanity is a legal defense and works if the defendant was legally insane at the time of the commission of the crime.